viesturz/Voron2Toolbox/README.md

 # Voron2Toolbox

-Wiring distribution box for multiple toolheads on Voron2
+Distribute canbus and power to muiltiple toolheads on Voron2.

-Moving into a separate repo, because it's generic.
+Moving into a separate repo, to share among Tapchanger/Lite.

 ![Preview](/images/screenshot-front.png)